appgineerin/Docs/content/live-timing/docs/viewer/room/timing-table.md

 # Timing Table

 The timing table contains the main timing data.
+Entries which are greyed out are on pit road or no longer in the session.

 ![](/img/lt-room-timing-table.png)